We have selected a dinner that will satisfy your wildest dreams of a good home cooked dinner, sometimes featuring Sean’s Custom Catering Recipes.

 Dining at the Inn

 Breakfast is 1/2 of bed and breakfast, so of course a full breakfast is offered each morning of your stay at Lucinda’s Country Inn.
-In fact, guests enjoy some of our breakfast dishes so much that we even offer our recipes.
-But breakfast isn’t all you’ll find here at the inn; we offer snacks and catered dinners as well.
+In fact, guests enjoy some of our breakfast dishes so much that they frequently ask for our recipes.

-Breakfast is served in the Inn’s dining room anytime between 9:00 and 10:00 a.m.
+Breakfast is served in the Inn’s dining room between 9:00 and 10:00 a.m.
 On cool mornings, a fire in the wood stove makes the room warm and the ambiance is perfect.
-Once you choose your table for two, we serve the coffee or tea and you can help yourself to everything else at the buffet.
+Once you choose your table and select your mug off the wall, we serve the coffee (a variety of hot chocolates and teas are also available), then you can help yourself to everything else at the buffet.
 We are happy to accommodate different dietary needs; please let us know at the time of your reservation so we can be prepared to accommodate your specific needs.
 See the breakfast section for more breakfast details.

 But there is much more than just breakfast at Lucinda’s Country Inn.

 There is a jar of peanut M&Ms in the Great Room.
 Grab a handful on your way to and from your suite.
-When you return to the Inn after dinner, check in the Great Room where you may occasionally find a tray of cookies or brownies or some type of cake for your after-dinner enjoyment.
+In honor of our celebration of our 50th anniversary we have gold wrapped Kisses and Nuggets.
+When you return to the Inn after dinner, check in the Great Room where you may occasionally find a tray of cookies or brownies or some type of delicious snack for your after-dinner enjoyment.
 While this isn’t a regular practice, our guests are occasionally delighted to find that an innkeeper has gotten the urge to bake!

 A snack basket with popcorn, snack bars, hot chocolate and coffee is provided in each guest suite.